pookjw/NightPatch/README.md

 macOS 10.12.4 or later including High Sierra. ([List of tested macOS build](list.md))

+Also supports MacBook with macOS 10.13.2.
+Others don't support this at this time.

 ## How to patch

 Enter this command on Terminal **without $**.